Topological Graph-based Analysis of Solid-State Ion Migration: Results Discussions

 A candidate ion-conducting material must enable a continuous migration pathway for the working ion across the unit cell, connecting to the next one.
 In a periodic system, continuous pathways are infinite, which we term ``{\it intercalating pathways}''.
 Since our migration graph contains only one copy of each node, periodicity manifests via the image displacement vector $\mathbf{K}$.
 The intercalating pathways are essentially cycles in the graph where the total image displacement is non-zero.
-This means that a series of hops can connect a metastable site to a different periodic image of the same site, which constitutes the pathways of interest for long-range ion migration.
-Basic examples of intercalating pathways are shown in Fig.~\ref{fig:graph_rep} (b) and (d), which connect a node to a periodic image of itself.
+The series of hops in such a cycle will connect a metastable site to a different periodic image of itself, which constitutes a repeating unit of an infinite periodic migration pathway.
+Basic examples of intercalating pathways are highlighted in light green in Fig.~\ref{fig:graph_rep} (b) and (d), which connect a node to a periodic image of itself.
 To identify these pathways, we used a modified Dijkstra's type algorithm on the periodic graph.
 The key difference between the modified algorithm and the original Dijkstra's algorithm is that the periodic image vector is tracked during graph traversal.
 This means that the optimal cost to reach any node during the graph traversal is defined for the combination of node index $i$ and periodic image vector $\mathbf{K}$.
 A detailed description of the path-finding algorithm on the periodic graph is presented in the SI; Algo.~S\ref{algo:periodic}.
 The cost function employed in the path-finding algorithm can be any positive definite function assigned to the edges of the graph.
 A good choice in most cases is the migration energy barrier for the ion-migration event represented by that particular edge.
 However, the difference between the binding energies of the endpoints, which can be computed without expensive NEB calculations, may also be used as a lower bound of the activation barrier for screening purposes.